National Collegiate Athletic Association: President's Commission

+Late 1990s

 In 1999, the NCAA was sued for discriminating against female athletes under Title IX for systematically giving men in graduate school more waivers than a woman to participate in college sports.
 In National Collegiate Athletic Association v.
 Smith, 525 U.S. 459 (1999) the U.S. Supreme Court ruled that the NCAA was not subject to that law, without reviewing the merits of the discrimination claim.

 Over the last two decades recruiting international athletes has become a growing trend among NCAA institutions.
 For example, most German athletes outside of Germany are based at US universities.
 For many European athletes, the American universities are the only option to pursue an academic and athletic career at the same time.
 Many of these students come to the US with high academic expectations and aspirations.

 In 2009, Simon Fraser University in Burnaby, British Columbia, Canada, became the NCAA's first non-US member institution, joining Division II.
 In 2018, Division II membership approved allowing schools from Mexico to apply for membership; CETYS of Tijuana, Baja California expressed significant interest in joining at the time.

 In 2014, the NCAA set a record high of $989 million in net revenue.
 Just shy of $1 billion, it is among the highest of all large sports organizations.

 During the NCAA's 2022 annual convention, the membership ratified a new version of the organization's constitution.
 The new constitution dramatically simplifies a rulebook that many college sports leaders saw as increasingly bloated.

 It also reduces the size of the NCAA Board of Governors from 20 to 9, and guarantees that current and former athletes have voting representation on both the NCAA board and the governing bodies of each NCAA division.
 The new constitution was the first step in a reorganization process in which each division will have the right to set its own rules, with no approval needed from the rest of the NCAA membership.